tarantool/doc/doc/2.1/book/box/triggers.rst

 **Triggers**, also known as **callbacks**, are functions which the server executes when certain events happen.

-There are four types of triggers in Tarantool:
+There are five types of triggers in Tarantool:

 * :ref:`connection triggers <box_session-on_connect>`, which are executed
   when a session begins or ends,

 * :ref:`authentication triggers <box_session-on_auth>`, which are
-  executed during authentication, and
+  executed during authentication,

 * :ref:`replace triggers <box_space-on_replace>`, which are for database
-  events, and
+  events,

 * :ref:`transaction triggers <box-on_commit>`, which are executed
-  during commit or rollback.
+  during commit or rollback,

-* :ref:`transaction triggers <box-on_commit>`, which are executed
+* :ref:`the shutdown trigger <box_ctl-on_shutdown>`, which is executed
-  during commit or rollback.
+  when the server stops.

 All triggers have the following characteristics: